Feature Request #1916

 I'd like to take this opportunity to say I'd like to officially offer my time to get more involved with the web / documentation side of things if required.

-#1 Updated by Oscar Bajner about 5 years ago
+#1 Updated by Oscar Bajner over 5 years ago

 Dave, would you please attach your patch (wiki.css) directly to this ticket.